 4. Opening Packages with Your Teeth

 While it may seem harmless at first, opening packages or containers with your teeth can actually cause quite a few problems for your teeth and jaw.
 Your teeth are intended to chew food, so opening packages, jars, bottles, and more with your mouth can put your jaw in uncomfortable positions and add a lot of pressure to your joints.
-If you have TMJ pain, it is critical that you avoid putting this added stress on your jaw.
+If you have TMJ pain, you must avoid putting this added stress on your jaw.
 Instead, try keeping a pocketknife handy to make sure you always have a suitable tool to use instead!

 5. Chewing on Ice Cubes